• Skip to main content

 How to Make Easter Oreos with Fudge Icing

-A baking sheet works best for letting the cookies setup.
+A baking sheet works best for letting the cookies set up.
 Be sure to line your baking sheet with parchment paper for easy cleanup!

-Make the Fudge Icing
+Make the Chocolate Fudge Icing

-This rich, tasty fudge sauce can be whisked together by hand, or by using a mixer on the lowest setting.
-Don’t mix it too fast or for too long or you will have more of a chocolate frosting than a sauce!
+This rich, tasty fudge sauce can be whisked together by hand or by using a mixer on the lowest setting.
+Don’t mix it too fast or for too long, or you will have more of a chocolate frosting than a sauce!

 step by step process photos of cooking the fudge icing.

 1. In a medium-sized saucepan, combine the cocoa, milk, sugar, and butter.
-Stir on medium-high heat, making sure the butter melts completely and everything is well-combined.
+Stir on medium-high heat, making sure the butter melts completely and everything is well combined.

 2. Watch carefully for the rolling boil!
-You only want this icing to boil at a good, solid bubbling rolling boil for ONE minute, then quickly remove the pan from the heat.
+You only want this icing to boil at a good, solid, bubbling, rolling boil for ONE minute, then quickly remove the pan from the heat.
 This one-minute boil is really important for a successful fudge sauce that sets up nicely on your cookies.

-3. Next, stir in the vanilla (you may see some bubbling when the extract is added, don’t worry).
+3. Next, stir in the vanilla (you may see some bubbling when the extract is added; don’t worry).

 4. Whisk off the stove for 3-4 minutes to help with cooling.
 You will know the icing is ready when it starts to cling to the whisk or beaters.
 It will seem quite runny when it’s still hot!

-Dipping the Oreos
+Dipping the Oreos In Chocolate Fudge

 You will need to start dipping the cookies as soon as the icing is cool, but before it begins to firm up!
 Make sure all of your tools are ready beforehand.